fmakawa/docker-web-ui/README.md

 A Docker UI to manage containers in a Web interface.
 ## Running with Source

-To run from source, the following command can be used to install the app's dependencies:
+To run from source, you MUST be root user to be able to access the docker daemon and the following command can be used to install the app's dependencies:

 ```shell
 pip install -r requirements.txt